NVIDIA/hpc-container-maker/docs/building_blocks.md

 - __prefix__: The top level install location.
 The default value is `/usr/local`.

+- __source__: Boolean flag to specify whether to build CMake from source.
+For x86_64 processors, the default is False, i.e., use the available pre-compiled package.
+For all other processors, the default is True.

 - __version__: The version of CMake to download.
 The default value is `3.14.5`.